break-stuff/clarion/docs/framework/documentation/variables.md

 ) !default;
 ```

-The `primary` and `secondary` colors should be reserved for your brand, but the rest are there for either communication purposed or content styling (borders, text, backgrounds, etc.).
+The `primary` and `secondary` colors should be reserved for your brand, but the rest are there for either communication purposes or content styling (borders, text, backgrounds, etc.).

 ## Breakpoints

 These values are used to help you make your site responsive.
-Having consistency in these values will help proved a sense of stability in your site and simplify your development experience.
-If you are using a UI framework like Bootstrap or Foundation, it is a really good idea to replace the default values with their values.
+Having consistency in these values will help provide a sense of stability in your site and simplify your development experience.
+If you are using a UI framework like Bootstrap or Foundation, it is a really good idea to replace the default values with their values to add consistency and predictability to your application.

 ```scss
 $breakpoints: (